 A baby only breathes through his nose, so congestion is a cause for concern as he doesn't have an open sinus passageway from nose to throat.
 Giving a baby medications is tricky, as getting the dose right is difficult, and the medicine might not even be effective.
-Several home remedies can be tried as a first line of response to help a congested infant spit out mucus.
+Several home remedies can be tried as a first line of response to help relieve mucus in a baby's chest.

 Run the shower to make the bathroom steamy.
 Carry your baby into the steamy bathroom, staying there for about 10 to 15 minutes.
 Supervise the baby at all times during the steaming, and make sure the baby is clear of the direct path of the steam, which should loosen congestion, making it easier for the baby to spit it out.